 Most of the time, motorcycle accidents occur when a motorcyclist isn’t paying attention or when another driver on the road fails to yield properly to a motorcycle.
 However, sometimes single-vehicle crashes can occur on a motorcycle just as they can with a car.

-Presumably when you see a single-vehicle motorcycle crash, you assume that it’s the fault of the driver.
+Presumably, when you see a single-vehicle motorcycle crash, you assume that it’s the fault of the driver.
 You might think that the driver wasn’t paying attention or that they were driving recklessly, which led to the crash.
-But in some scenarios, motorcyclists can get into a single-vehicle accident because they suddenly came up on a road hazard or a road defect that they couldn’t avoid.
-These types of accidents can be especially dangerous for motorcyclists because they don’t have seat belts or air bags on their vehicle.
+But in some scenarios, motorcyclists can get into a single-vehicle accident because they suddenly came upon a road hazard or a road defect that they couldn’t avoid.
+These types of accidents can be especially dangerous for motorcyclists because they don’t have seat belts or airbags on their vehicles.

 While it might seem like the driver would be responsible for any single-vehicle accident, other parties can be held liable if it’s found in an investigation that the road wasn’t properly designed, inspected, or maintained.